edgio-docs/edgio-docs/guides/uplynk/acquire/live/health_monitoring/setup.md

 5. Click **Save**.

-### Delete a custom set of monitoring rules:
+### Delete a custom set of monitoring rules  {/*delete-custom-set*/}

 1. Navigate to the [Monitoring Rules page](https://monitor.uplynk.com/settings/rules).
    - From the main menu, navigate to **Services**.
    - Click **Monitoring 2.0**.
    - Navigate to **Settings** > **Monitoring Rules**.

 2. **Organization: Admin and Read/Write Users**.
 Determine whether to delete a ruleset that was created for your organization or for personal use.
-From the Organizations option, select either your organization or `Personal`.
+From the **Organizations** option, select either your organization or `Personal`.

 3. Mark each desired ruleset.